kyaocs/Similar-Biclique-Idx/README.md

 ## Graph Format

 The input graph should be in "binary" format by default.
-In folder "datatsets", there is an example bipartitie graph bi_github.bin.
+In folder "datatsets", there is an example bipartitie graph bi_github.
 Here, edgelist2binary is the executable to transform a "txt" graph into our binary form.

-Our algorithms also support "txt" graph, the txt version should be in the following format:
+Our algorithms also support "txt" graph.
+This needs to comment the function "load_graph_binary" and uncomment the function "load_graph" in main.cpp.

+The txt version should be in the following format:

 number of L side vertices \t number of R side vertices \t number of edges \n